kbussey829/meal-maker/readme.md

 ## Meal planner

-The generate planner button will allow you to generate a 28-day meal planner, which will also be based on which products have been selected.
+The create planner button will allow you to generate a 28-day meal planner, using the selected products from the protein, vegetable, and carbohydrate lists.